 Instructions

-- Grease a line a 23cm round cake tin with baking parchment.
+- Grease a line a 9 x 12 inch baking tin with baking parchment.

 - Melt the chocolate, butter and golden syrup together in a large saucepan over a low heat until melted and smooth.

-- Melt the 150G chocolate over a pan of simmering water, then pour all over the top of the rocky road.
-Decorate with Christmas sprinkles and leave the rocky road to set for about an hour or so before serving.
+- To make the topping, melt the 200g chocolate over a pan of simmering water, then pour all over the top of the rocky road, tilting the pan to get an even, thin coverage.
+Decorate with Christmas sprinkles if using.
+Leave the rocky road to set for about an hour or so before dusting with icing sugar and cutting into squares.

 Notes